AI4Bharat/indicnlp.ai4bharat.org/content/pages/samanantar.md

 Samanantar is the largest publicly available parallel corpora collection for Indic languages: Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Oriya, Punjabi, Tamil, Telugu.
 The corpus has 49.6M sentence pairs between English to Indian Languages.

-### Update 05-01-2022

-We are currently facing issues with access to the data.
-We will resolve this ASAP.

 ### Update 04-11-2021
 Samanantar v0.3 along with LaBSE scores metadata is available for download.
 Go to [Downloads](#downloads)

 ### Dataset Format